daordonez11/daordonez11/README.md

 <h1 align="center">Hi 👋, I'm Daniel Ordóñez</h1>
-<h3 align="center">I'm a problem solver that happens to know coding, I've worked with a wide variety of technologies ranging from Mobile native to cloud solutions</h3>
+<h3 align="center">I'm a problem solver that happens to know coding, I've worked with a wide variety of technologies ranging from Mobile native to cloud solutions.
+My purpose is to give time back to people</h3>

 - 🔭 I’m currently working as CTPO of [Dapta](https://daptatech.com/)